ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-The type modules provide types for a specific components or data sources, the new schema stitching engine for instance will use type modules to provide types to the schema.
+The type modules provide types for a specific components or data sources, the new schema stitching engine, for instance, will use type modules to provide types to the schema.

 A type module consists o an event `TypesChanged` and a method `CreateTypesAsync`. `CreateTypesAsync` is called by the schema building process to provide the types for the module.
-Whenever the types change of a module the module can trigger `TypesChanged` which will phase out the current schema and create a new schema instance.
+Whenever the types change of a module, the module can trigger `TypesChanged` which will phase out the current schema and create a new schema instance.
 The Hot Chocolate server will ensure that old request are still finished of against the old schema representation while new request are already routed to the new schema with the applied type changes.

 In essence `ITypeModule` will take away the complexity of providing a dynamic schema with Hot Chocolate.